Bleskocvok/logwrap/README.md

 in a separate way from the actual executable.
 E.g., you are unable to modify the program or the handling of logging is in a different language.

+One of the main features is the option to coalesce consecutive lines to a single executed process using the command line option `-s seconds`.

 Usage:

 ```